Kummer-Artin-Schreier-Witt Theory: Introduction

 \end{theorem}

-However, the paper by Sekiguchi and Suwa remains unpublished.
-The preprint is 90 pages long and quite challenging for us to read (see \cite{MR3232771} for a summary instead).
-Around the same time, Matsuda developed his own version of Kummer-Artin-Schreier-Witt theory from the perspective of $p$-adic differential equations \cite{MR1324636}.
-More precisely, let $\mathbb{K}$ be a henselian local field of mixed characteristic with imperfect residue field $\kappa$.
+However, the paper by Sekiguchi and Suwa remains unpublished; see \cite{MR3232771} for a summary.
+Around the same time, Matsuda developed his own version of Kummer--Artin--Schreier--Witt theory from the perspective of $p$-adic differential equations \cite{MR1324636}.
+More precisely, let $\mathbb{K}$ be a Henselian local field of mixed characteristic $(0,p)$ with imperfect residue field $\kappa$.
 Matsuda established that the canonical restriction morphism $\cohom^1(\kappa, \mathbb{Z}/p^s) \rightarrow \cohom^1(\mathbb{K}, \mathbb{Z}/p^s)$ is induced by the morphism